MKLab-ITI/pygrank/tutorials/postprocessors.md

 Args:
  * *ranker:* The base ranking algorithm.
  * *method:* The method with which to adjust weights.
 If "O" (default) an optimal gradual adjustment is performed [tsioutsiouliklis2020fairness].
 If "B" node scores are weighted according to whether the nodes are sensitive, so that the sum of sensitive node scores becomes equal to the sum of non-sensitive node scores [tsioutsiouliklis2020fairness].
 If "fairwalk" the graph is pre-processed so that, when possible, walks are equally probable to visit sensitive or non-sensitive nodes at non-restarting iterations [rahman2019fairwalk].
+ * *eps:* A small value to consider rank redistribution to have converged.
+Default is 1.E-12.

-### BoostedSeedOversampling
+### <kbd>Postprocessor</kbd> BoostedSeedOversampling

 Iteratively performs seed oversampling and combines found ranks by weighting them with a Boosting scheme.
 Initializes the class with a base ranker and the boosting scheme's parameters.